 The Te Houtaewa Challenge has been running for over 21 years, and is one of the most challenging races in New Zealand!
 Located in the far north on the famous Te Oneroa a Tohe, or 90 Mile Beach, The Te Houtaewa Challenge is run by people far and wide and isn’t for the faint hearted!

-There are five races available; a 62km Ultra Marathon, a 62km Five-Man Relay split between five runners, a Marathon 42km long, a Half Marathon 21km long and also a 6km Walk For Life.
+There are five races available; 62km Ultra Marathon, 62km Five-Man Relay split between five runners, Marathon 42km long, Half Marathon 21km long and also a 6km Walk For Life.
 The 6km Walk For Life is an opportunity for us to give back to the community and we do so by donating the entry fee to a local charity or organization!
 Its an excuse to get off the couch and its a great cause.